 Your coach is equipped with two stereos as standard equipment.
 Installed in the bedroom is an AM/FM stereo with cassette player.
-Installed in the dash is an AM/FM cassette stereo with a booster amplifier 10 disc CD player.
+Installed in the dash is an AM/FM stereo with a remote compact disc player with an amplifier and subwoofer.
 Both stereos operate on 12 volt electricity from the coach batteries.
+Also part of the dash stereo is a rear view color monitor system.
+For operating instructions, please consult the manufacturer's literature in the Owner's Package.
 There are speakers located throughout the coach for listening pleasure.
 As previously stated, the dash television can be routed throughout coach by using the dash stereo.
-For further information on the operation of the stereo, consult the stereo manufacturer Owner's Manual in the Owner's Package.